Recycling & Sustainability for Gardening Shoreditch

 We have set a clear recycling percentage target to guide our operations and measure progress: a 70% diversion rate of garden and site waste from landfill within three years.
 This target is aligned with the wider Shoreditch recycling and sustainability ambitions promoted by Hackney and neighbouring boroughs; we work with borough separation schemes and their guidance on glass, paper, plastic and organic segregation to streamline collection at source.
 By encouraging volunteers and partners to separate green waste, food scraps and recyclables, we improve material quality for reuse and composting.

-Sorted green waste and recycling containers at a community plot Local transfer stations are a critical part of our logistics chain.
+A young woman with curly brown hair and a gentle smile is working in a garden, wearing a green sleeveless top and matching gloves.
+She is carefully tending to a rose bush with vibrant pink flowers, surrounded by lush green foliage and a variety of other flowering plants.
+The garden features a well-maintained layout with distinct sections, including flower beds with dark green leaves and bright blooms, and a paved or gravel pathway visible in the background.
+The outdoor space appears to be in natural daylight, possibly on a clear day, with sunlight casting soft shadows.
+The scene suggests a tidy and thoughtfully landscaped environment suitable for gardening services focused on plant care, pruning, and sustainable outdoor maintenance, typical of a London garden or similar urban outdoor area, aligning with Gardening Shoreditch’s emphasis on eco-friendly practices and local garden enhancement.
+Local transfer stations are a critical part of our logistics chain.
 We coordinate with Hackney transfer facilities and nearby borough transfer points to ensure sorted materials go to the right processing centres — green waste to composting facilities, wood and plant matter to biomass or chipping, and reusable soil and planters to community reuse hubs.
 Our routing respects borough approaches to waste separation and aims to reduce double-handling by delivering pre-separated loads directly to local transfer stations and depots.

 Partnerships with charities and social enterprises are central to how Gardening Shoreditch scales reuse and redistribution.
 We work with local organisations to channel usable supplies and materials back into the community rather than sending them for disposal.
 Our partners include community gardens, food growing networks and charities that accept tool and material donations for training and employment initiatives.
 Key collaborative activities include: